Patrick Kane Game Preview: Red Wings vs. Flyers

 Kane Stats vs. the Flyers

-- The Flyers have conceded 79 goals in total (2.7 per game), the 10th-fewest allowed in the NHL.
+- The Flyers have given up 85 goals in total (2.7 per game), the ninth-fewest allowed in the NHL.

 - The team has the league's 12th-ranked goal differential (+7).